rikhuijzer/blog/posts/maximum-entropy.md

 (This, in Bayesian statistics, is known as choosing a suitable prior.)
 To do this, the safest bet is coming up with the least informative distribution via the *principle of maximum entropy*.

-This principle is clearly explained by Jaynes (1968): consider a die which has been tossed a very large number of times $N$.
+This principle is clearly explained by \citet{jaynes1968}: consider a die which has been tossed a very large number of times $N$.
 We expect the average to be $3.5$, that is, we expect the following distribution where $P_n = \frac{1}{6}$ for each $n$.